BenoitBarbereau/maskrcnn_inference_with_workers/README.md

 ## STEP 6

-Go on your favorite web browser 127.0.0.1:5001
+On your favorite web browser reach 127.0.0.1:5001

-Select a folder containing images and maskrnn will be running on the background making inference in a row without freezing the app
+Select a folder containing images and maskrnn will be running with workers on the background making inference in a row without freezing the webapp

 just be patient